Week 2: The Farmer and the Cowman

 30 April 2016: savage nomads and civilized agriculturalists, a dual dependency

 This week, we look into the pervasive issue of pastoralism vs./and/or agriculture which has long been on the minds of scholars, travelers and residents of Central Eurasia.
 As we learned last week, modes of subsistence evolved in response to land and climate.
-Most peoples in Central Eurasia identify as either pastoral nomads or settled agriculturalists.
-Cultural differences and resource demands also correspond to this divide.
+Cultural differences and resource demands also correspond to these divides.
 We’ll discuss the many types of pastoralism, the varied agriculture and the dependency between the societies associated with each.

 Readings for Week 2: